 How to Care For and Conserve your Nico’s Art Corner pieces:

-All of Nico’s work will be sealed with either a matte or gloss varnish.
-This means that smoke, water, and dust will not penetrate and damage the paint itself.
-However, dust is always a factor in diminishing color for pieces.
-Nico recommends that you go out and buy a thin, wide paint brush and “dry-brush” your piece.
+All of Nico’s work will be sealed with either a matte, semi-gloss, or gloss varnish.
+This means that smoke, water, dirt, and dust will not penetrate and damage the painting itself.
+However, dust and ultraviolet light is always a factor in diminishing color for pieces.
+He does recommend that you go out and buy a thin, wide paint brush and “dry-brush” your piece.
 The synthetic bristles will not generate static, so dust will not cling to them, nor will it smear the dust around.
 Gentle brushing up and down, or side to side is all you will need to do.
 If you want to seek further instruction, please reach out to Nico, he is more than willing to help assist you making sure dust doesn’t linger.

-Ultimately, get a glass frame if you want to conserve your painting for its longevity.
+Ultimately, get a glass frame if you want to conserve your painting for its longevity and protection.

 Should I frame my art?

-Nico’s style implements his own framing techniques that are painted on.
+Nico’s style implements his own framing techniques that are painted on for aesthetic and artistic purposes.
 This style of art does not ensure the safety of the art, but sharpens how you perceive your art piece.
-A frame is not necessary if you are content with how Nico does his framing.
+A frame is not necessary if you are content with how the framing works.
 However, if you are someone that enjoys how a shadow box looks, a glass frame protects, etc etc, who is Nico to stop you?
 Framing art is important to not only the conservation of art pieces, but also the aesthetics of them.

 What are other mediums Nico works with?